mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 ### `failcount`

-Number of failures that must occur on all failed servers before a failover is initiated.
+Number of failures that must occur on all failed servers before a standalone server is labeled as a master.
 The default value is 5 failures.

 The monitor will attempt to contact all servers once per monitoring cycle.
-When _failover_ mode is enabled, all of the failed servers must fail _failcount_ number of connection attempts before a failover is initiated.
+When `detect_standalone_master` is enabled, all of the failed servers must fail _failcount_ number of connection attempts before the last server is labeled as the master.

-The formula for calculating the actual number of milliseconds before failover can start is `monitor_interval * failcount`.
-This means that to trigger a failover after 10 seconds of master failure with a _monitor_interval_ of 1000 milliseconds, the value of _failcount_ must be 10.
+The formula for calculating the actual number of milliseconds before the server is labeled as the master is `monitor_interval * failcount`.

-### `failover_recovery`
+### `allow_cluster_recovery`

-Allow recovery after failover.
+Allow recovery after the cluster has dropped down to one server.
 This feature takes a boolean parameter is enabled by default.
+This parameter requires that `detect_standalone_master` is set to true.
+In MaxScale 2.1.0, this parameter was called `failover_recovery`.

-When this parameter is disabled, if a failover has been triggered and the last remaining server is chosen as the master, the monitor will set all of the failed servers into maintenance mode.
+When this parameter is disabled, if the last remaining server is labeled as the master, the monitor will set all of the failed servers into maintenance mode.
 When this option is enabled, the failed servers are allowed to rejoin the cluster.

-This option should be enabled when failover in MaxScale is used in conjunction with an external agent that resets the slave status for new master servers.
-One of these agents is the _replication-manager_ which clears the slave configuration for each new master and removes the read-only mode.
+This option should be enabled only when MaxScale is used in conjunction with an external agent that automatically reintegrates failed servers into the cluster.
+One of these agents is the _replication-manager_ which automatically configures the failed servers as new slaves of the current master.

 ## Example 1 - Monitor script